kongou-ae/Test-Azure/README.md

 - NSG Flow Logs should be enabled
 - Unused nic should be deleted
 - Unused public ip address should be deleted
+- Runninng VM should be protected by NSG

 ### Disk